GSA/resources.data.gov/pages/_resources/open-data-communities.md

 ---
 category: Communities
-description: Federal open data community that meets on a monthly basis
+description: Federal open data community that meets on a monthly basis.
 details: '[contents of the markdown file]'
 examples: ''
 format: ''